Witholding and withdrawal from dialysis (more info)

 How long can I expect to live if I have dialysis?

 There is a lot of information that can help here, but no way of telling exactly what will happen to any one person.
-Our own figures are not very different from other similar centres, but they can only give a very rough estimate that must be combined with your own doctors’ opinions.
+The table below gives a very approximate estimate that must be combined with your own doctors’ opinions.

 |LOW RISK PATIENTS